 I will take responsibility for my own actions, and will work to fulfill my role and responsibilities as specified in the bylaws.

-I will commit to learn the applicable laws that govern Neighborhood Councils, including bylaws, standing rules, the Brown Act, ethics rules, city ordinances, and the City Charter, and will not knowingly violate any of the above.
+I will commit to learn the applicable laws that govern neighborhood councils, including bylaws, standing rules, the Brown Act, ethics rules, city ordinances, and the City Charter, and will not knowingly violate any of them.

-I will abide by the Neighborhood Council’s meeting procedures or rules in order to create a safe and effective environment for conducting business.
+I will abide by the Venice Neighborhood Council’s meeting procedures or rules in order to create a safe and effective environment for conducting business.

 I will promote and enforce a safe meeting environment at all times.

-At moments when members of the public become disruptive and violate the rules of civility that we have pledged to follow.
-I will join my fellow board members in demanding that the persons conduct themselves in a
+At moments when members of the public become disruptive and violate the rules of civility that we have pledged to follow, I will join my fellow Board members in demanding that the persons conduct themselves in a

 respectful and orderly manner even if I agree with the point of view that is being expressed.